xythobuz/xythobuz.github.io/input/stuff/archive.md

 #### GBDK 2.96 binaries for Mac OS X

 Compiled for Snow Leopard, works on Mavericks.
 Not all examples are buildable.
 By ProGM.
 [Download](files/gbdk-2.96-mac.zip) [Source](http://gbdev.gg8.se/forums/viewtopic.php?pid=409#p409)

+Be warned though: this release could have problems.
+One thing I've noticed: the font_min is broken, all 'u's look like 'k's.
+That's a simple fix, just open `gbdk/lib/small/asxxxx/gb/f_min.o` and change the '15' in line 19 and 23 to '1F'.